Icelandic Oratorios, or How I learned to play (the) Accordion

 We plan to leap the nine of diamonds onto the nine of clubs (eliminating the last non-sweeper club) and the eight of diamonds onto the eight of spades.
 We eventually plan to leap the seven of spades onto the king of spades (after the latter has picked up the king of diamonds).
 The aim is to reach a position where every remaining card can be removed with a series of slides.
 Each sweeper picks up the remainder of its suit (or a stray card of one suit is picked up by the same rank of another suit, as the ten of diamonds does below), and the last sweeper mops up the remaining cards of its suit and all of the remaining sweepers:

-Here's one more example, with leap-6, ending in a mopup of the last nine cards.
+Here's one more example, with Leap-6, ending in a mopup of the last nine cards.
 Note also another technique of consolidating suits here, collecting several cards of the same suit in a row and using them as a sort of landing strip to leap onto with other cards of the same suit.

 More features of Accordion Virtuoso